Root polytopes, tropical types, and toric edge ideals: Introduction

 The matrix $A$ defines the bipartite graph $B_A$, the arrangement ${\mathcal H}(A)$ of four tropical hyperplanes in $\troptorus{3}$, as well as the bounded subcomplex $\cB(A)$ depicted in Figure \ref{fig: tropHAex}. \end{example}

 One can check that the graph $B_A$ has recession connectivity $\lambda(B_A) = 3$, and hence Theorem \ref{thm: dim} tells us that $\dim(\cB(A)) = 2$, as indicated in the figure.
-Labeling the cells in the decomposition of $\troptorus{3}$ determined by the arrangement $\cH(A)$ defines the fine/coarse type ideals, as well as the fine/coarse cotype ideals.
+The natural labeling of cells in the decomposition of $\troptorus{3}$ determined by $\cH(A)$ defines the fine/coarse type ideals, as well as the fine/coarse cotype ideals.
 Theorem \ref{thm: resolutions} says that the type ideals have cocellular resolutions supported on the tropical complex $\cC(A)$, whereas the cotype ideals have resolutions supported on the bounded complex $\cB(A)$.
 See Figure \ref{fig: tropHAex} for an illustration of the resolution of the fine cotype ideal.

 {\Alph{thm}} The bipartite graph $B$ also defines a generalized permutohedron $P_B$, and if $B= B_A$ for some tropical matrix $A$ we obtain a mixed subdivision of $P_B$ that is dual to the arrangement ${\mathcal H}(A)$.
-Our Theorem \ref{thm: genperm} say that this mixed subdivision supports a minimal cellular resolution of the ideal generated by the lattice points of $P_B$ (which coincides with the coarse type ideal associated to $A$).
+A corollary to Theorem \ref{thm: resolutions} (see Corollaries \ref{cor: cellResGenPerm} and \ref{cor: coarsemonomials}) says that this mixed subdivision supports a minimal cellular resolution of the ideal generated by the lattice points of $P_B$ (which coincides with the coarse type ideal associated to $A$).
 See Figure \ref{fig: mixedSubdiv} for an illustration.

 Next recall that any graph $B$ on edge set $E$ defines a toric edge ring $\kk[B]$ a toric edge ideal $J_B \subset \kk[E]$.
 For the bipartite graph $B = B_A$ depicted in Figure \ref{fig: tropHAex} we have